4-Leafs-Code/CYD-Final-Project/README.md

 * UserName: Resident.A
 * Password: Password

-I compleated the [Intro. to Web Design](https://github.com/4-Leafs-Code/IntroToWebDesignFP) Spring/22 course and rebuilt this site
+I rebuilt this site for Spring/22 [Intro. to Web Design](https://github.com/4-Leafs-Code/IntroToWebDesignFP) course.

 Note to self: pip install sqlalchemy and flask_login.